danknjoroge/Quotes/README.md

 * Bootstrap
 * Typescript

-## Known Issues
+## Known Issues and Bugs
 The project is not able to highlight quote with high upvote/downvote

 ## Support And Contact Information
-For any Querries and support you can reach me through my email address:
+For any Querries and support you can reach me via my email address:
 * dank8505@gmail.com

 ## License